ssampatucsd/DSC232-Group_Project_Yelp/README.md

 The Yelp API contains a variety of different datasets about the businesses, reviews, and users.
 For this analysis, we specifically used the review dataset.
 The dataset is obtained from Kaggle, available at this link https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset.
 To ensure ease of access, it is also replicated within this repository.

 The review dataset consistents of the following columns:

-`review id`: string, 22 character unique review id `user_id`: string, 22 character unique user id `business_id`: string, 22 character unique business id `stars`: integer, star rating (1-5)
+`review id`: string, 22 character unique review id

+`user_id`: string, 22 character unique user id

+`business_id`: string, 22 character unique business id

+`stars`: integer, star rating (1-5)

-`date`: string, date formattted YYYY-MM-DD
+`date`: string, date formatted YYYY-MM-DD

 `text`: string, the user's review

-`useful`: integer, number of useful votes received `funny`: integer, number of funny votes received `cool`: integer, number of cool votes received
+`useful`: integer, number of useful votes received

+`funny`: integer, number of funny votes received

+`cool`: integer, number of cool votes received

 The data exploration consists of serveral parts: